alt-romes/alt-romes.github.io/posts/2023-01-01-monthly-update-on-a-haskell-game-engine.md

 title: Monthly Update on a Haskell Game Engine

-description: I've been working the past month or two in a game engine (called <code>Ghengin</code>).
+description: I've been working the past month or two in a game engine called <code>Ghengin</code>.
              This is not yet a release, and version 0.1.0 is far into the future.
              However, I've come a long way and I'd like to share a few pictures of my progress.
+This post was migrated from the discussion at the Haskell Discourse.

 tags: haskell, graphics, game-engine